The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 All of our kids eventually moved into an apartment.
 That was probably the biggest and most challenging move.

-- Many college apartments come furnished which is a huge plus.
-Then all you have to bring is your clothing and a few items to make it homey and your own.
+- Many college apartments come furnished, which is a huge plus.
+Then all you have to bring is your clothing, personal items, and a few things to make it homey and your own.
 That however didn’t happen with our kids.
 Our kids lived in apartments that needed furnishing.

 - Facebook Marketplace is your best friend.
 I guarantee that college furniture in the common living space will be junk by the time the year is over.
 Therefore, I wouldn’t spend a lot of money on furniture.